UCdasec/MitigateFileInjectionAttacks/data/README.md

 #### Science Dataset

 We obtain this dataset from the library `nltk`.
-We provide this dataset and corresponding top 5000 frequency keywords file (`science.txt`, `science_top_keyword.txt`).
+We provide this dataset and corresponding top 5000 frequency keywords file (`science.txt` (2.2MB), `science_top_keyword.txt`).
 The usage of this dataset is similar to Enron Email Dataset.